lblod/app-contactgegevens-loket/README.md

 The live delta sync is now up and the contact-data-dispatcher should be dispatching the updates on the go.

+## Mock-login accounts

+The service `update-bestuurseenheid-mock-login` will create mock-login accounts for you.
+Be aware that the first time it runs, as it has to create a lot of accounts, it'll be quite slow and take a lot of resources of your stack, to the point that you will not be able to log in or display any page.

+With the current configuration it will run every night at 22h.
+If you need the accounts created earlier, you can always set `RUN_CRON_ON_START: "true"` and `drc up -d update-bestuurseenheid-mock-login`.

 ## Banner message :

 ### **How to test the banner message ?**